QianRuan/qianruan.github.io/_pages/about.md

 ---
 permalink: /
-title: "hello and welcome to Qian's homepage"
+title: "HELLO and WELCOME to Qian's homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: